-Michael's career in healthcare started as a ward clerk but his interest in biology soon led him to clincal coding.
+Michael's career in healthcare started as a ward clerk but his interest in biology soon led him to clinical coding.

 I had been working as a ward clerk for a couple of years when I was approached about an opportunity in clinical coding.

 I studied biology at A-level.
-As it was always my favourite science subject at school, my employer while being a ward clerk thought the role might interest me.
+As it was always my favourite science subject at school, my employer thought the role might interest me.

 I got stuck in to the role and completed all the training on offer.
 I passed the National Clinical Coding Qualification (NCCQ) which meant I was an accredited clinical coder (ACC).
 This opened doors for me and I move into an auditor role after finishing the NHS Digital Clinical Coding Auditor Programme.

 I am currently working in a specialist information assurance role across a group of hospitals.

 Coding is often seen as data entry, but it’s really about creating data.
 As a clinical coder you have the challenge of taking information about a patient’s stay in hospital, often from different sources, and creating a summary, which is then translated into codes.
 It’s like an abridged version of a story, only in a format that allows the story to be analysed and manipulated in many ways for different purposes.

 As the NHS continues to move towards a digital future, the role of the clinical coder will need to adapt, which is very exciting.

 I spend most of my days analysing coded data to ensure it is high quality and fit for purpose.
 It helps to make sure that hospitals receive the funding they need, so it’s vital we get it right.